 - Advising on the adoption of new brands, including arranging and advising on clearance searching;

-- Enforcement of common law trade marks through passing off/misleading and deceptive conduct actions;
+- Enforcement of common law trademarks against passing off, misleading and deceptive conduct actions;

 - Assignments; and

-The Trade Marks Act 1995 provides for a system of registration where you, as the trade mark owner, may obtain Australia-wide exclusive rights to your brand.
+The Trade Marks Act 1995 provides for a system of registration where you, as the trademark owner, may acquire Australia-wide, exclusive rights to your brand.

-The registration of business names, company names or domain names does not guarantee the security of your brand.
 While all of these registrations are important and often required, they do not give you any ownership rights in the name.
-Trade mark registration is the only way to secure proprietary rights in the brand.
+Trademark registration is the only way to secure proprietary rights in the brand.

-Without a registered trade mark, in order to prevent someone using your brand, you must establish your business’s reputation in the region in which it is being used improperly – this can be difficult.
+Without a registered trademark, in order to prevent someone using your brand, you must establish your business’s reputation in the region in which it is being used improperly – and this can be difficult.
 Proving your reputation in Court can be complex and expensive.
-A trade mark registration creates a presumption that you own the rights in that trade mark.
+A trademark registration creates a presumption that you own the rights in that trademark.

 Often people starting a new business adopt a name and logo and then go about spending substantial funds on marketing materials, building a website and developing goodwill.
-A big problem can arise when you find out that the name or logo you have been using infringes another person’s intellectual property rights.
-In many cases the time and money spent promoting your brand can be wasted as the threat of legal proceedings force you to rebrand.
+And then one day you find out the name or logo you have been using infringes another person’s intellectual property rights.
+In many cases the time and money spent promoting your brand can be wasted as the threat of legal action force you to re-brand your business.

-Clearance searching and trade mark registration should be taken very seriously and ideally, before you implement branding and commence trading.
+Clearance searching and trademark registration should be taken very seriously — ideally, before you develop branding and start trading.

-Before proceeding to use a new logo/brand we recommend searches are conducted to ensure there isn’t anyone else already using a brand or logo that is the same as or similar to your proposed branding in relation to the same or similar goods.
+Before going ahead with a new logo or brand, we recommend to do a trademark search to ensure there isn’t anyone else already using a brand or logo that is the same as or similar to your proposed branding in relation to the same or similar goods.
 This reduces the risk of launching the new brand and that launch being stopped by someone claiming prior rights to a similar brand.

-The searches also consider possible impediments to registration of the brand and/or logo as a trade mark.
+The searches also consider possible impediments to registration of the brand or logo as a trademark.
 Where you want to do some due diligence but need to consider where money is best spent, we can discuss that with you.

-In Australia people can develop rights in a brand through use of the brand, even without a trade mark registration.
-Any clearance searching therefore needs to include not only the trade mark register but public domain searching.
+In Australia, people can develop rights in a brand through use of the brand even without a trade mark registration.
+Any clearance searching therefore has to include not only the trademark registration but public domain searching as well.